 - Consistent with the federal Families First Coronavirus Response Act, effective immediately, the Department of Social Services will not terminate eligibility for any Medicaid participant unless the individual requests a voluntary termination of eligibility or the individual ceases to be a resident of the state through the end the federal emergency COVID-19 declaration.

 - MO HealthNet coverage will be extended to Missourians ages 19-64 who test positive for COVID-19 and meet the income and resource eligibility guidelines.
-Income is not to exceed 85% of the federal poverty level and the resource limits are $4,000 for individuals and $8,000 couples.

 - MO HealthNet is relaxing requirements related to prescription refills and prior authorizations to ensure participants have access to essential medications.